yndlingsfar/serverless-openapi-integration-helper/README.md

 serverless deploy --stage=prod
 ```

-It is possible to merge all yml files in a directory by specifying a directory as output parameter
+It is possible to merge all yml files in a directory by specifying a directory as --integration parameter
 ```
 serverless integration merge --definition oas3.yml --integration some_directory --output api.yml
 serverless deploy --stage=prod